pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 1. AMIs are regional resources and can be shared across Regions: AMIs are specific to a particular AWS Region.
 If you want to use an AMI in a different Region, you need to copy the AMI to that Region.
 Sharing an AMI across Regions requires creating a new copy in each desired Region.
 2/ You need to share any CMKs used to encrypt snapshots and any Amazon EBS snapshots that the AMI references: If the AMI references Amazon Elastic Block Store (EBS) snapshots, you must also share those snapshots.
 Additionally, if the snapshots are encrypted using customer-managed customer master keys (CMKs), you need to share the CMKs as well.

+- `Application-consistent AMI`: Create the AMI by disabling the `No reboot` option.
+- `Crash-consistent AMI`: If `No reboot` option is selected, the AMI will be crash-consistent (all the volumes are snapshotted at the same time), but not application-consistent (all the operating system buffers are not flushed to disk before the snapshots are created).

+---

 ## EC2